matthewlong29/PareAndFlourish_Site/_posts/2017-06-18-why-you-should-write-your-own-blog.md

 image:
   teaser: whyYouShouldWriteYourOwnBlog.jpg
   feature: whyYouShouldWriteYourOwnBlog.jpg
-  alt: "Why You Should Write Your Own Blog"

 tags: blog, passion, connections, networking, creative outlet

-comments: true
 ---

 Disclaimer: We were terrified of writing this blog.
 We wanted to, but had a lot of hesitations.
 Namely, who are we to inform people about their careers?
 What if people don’t like it?
 What if we aren’t good at it?